 What Our Lenders Evaluate

-Our short-term business loan lenders increase approvals by spreading risk across multiple business attributes.
+Our short-term business lending providers increase approvals by spreading risk across multiple business attributes.
 Specifically, while your credit rating is taken into account, cash flow and revenue are also considered.
 This is because significant and consistent cash flow can reduce other financial details that may otherwise prevent a business from acquiring a business loan.

 Fast Capital 360 Minimum Qualification

-If you’re searching for a short-term business loan for bad credit, Fast Capital 360 works with short-term loan lenders that accept credit scores as low as 540.
+If you’re searching for a short-term business loan for bad credit, Fast Capital 360 works with short-term lending providers that accept credit scores as low as 540.

 Other minimum qualifications include: